sleepingkingstudios/incunabulum/systems/5e/feats.md

 - You have a spellbook containing two 1st-level spells from the wizard spell list.
 - When you find a wizard spell of 1st level or higher, you can add it to your spellbook if it is of a spell level you can prepare, using the rules for adding a spell to a wizard's spellbook.
-- You can prepare a number of spells from your spellbook equal to your proficiency bonus.
+- You can prepare two spells from your spellbook.
 The spells must be of a spell level for which you have spell slots.
 You can change your list of prepared spells when you finish a long rest.
 You can cast these prepared spells using any spell slots you have.
 - Intelligence is your spellcasting ability for spells you have prepared using this feat.

 ### Signature Spell